andy89345/andy89345/README.md

 -Major programming language:Python,C++,C#,HTML,javascript,CSS,Jquery.
 -Used web framework:Flask,Django,ASP.NET.
 -Interested in being a hacker and AI engineer.
--Studying for a master's degree in the Department of Electrical Engineering at NTUT.
--My research is about VLM.
+-Studying for a master's degree in the Department of Electrical Engineering at NTUT, -And my research is about VLM.